Solomon P. Sharp: Marriage and family

-After getting established, on December 17, 1818, Sharp at the age of 31 married Eliza T. Scott, the daughter of a physician who had served as an officer in the War of 1812.
+After becoming established, on December 17, 1818, Sharp at the age of 31 married Eliza T. Scott, the daughter of a physician who had served as an officer in the War of 1812.
 She was from Frankfort and above him in social standing.
 They had three children together.
 He moved the family to the state capital of Frankfort in 1820 for his political career.

 Political career

 In 1809, Sharp was elected to represent Warren County in the Kentucky House of Representatives.
 During his tenure, he supported the legislature's election of Henry Clay to the U.S. Senate, the creation of a state lottery, and the creation of an academy in Barren County.
-He served on a number of committees, and for a time, served as interim speaker of the house during the General Assembly's second session.
+He served on a number of committees, and for a time served as interim speaker of the house during the General Assembly's second session.
 He was re-elected in 1810 and 1811.
 During the 1811 session, Sharp worked with Ben Hardin to secure passage of a bill to ensure that state officers and attorneys at law would not be involved in dueling.
 He also opposed a measure allowing harsher treatment of slaves.

 Sharp's political service was interrupted by the War of 1812.
 On September 18, 1812, he enlisted as a private in the Kentucky militia, serving under Lieutenant Colonel Young Ewing.
 Twelve days later, in a rapid rise even for the militia, he was promoted to major and made a part of Ewing's staff.
 Ewing's unit was put under the command of general Samuel Hopkins during his ineffective expedition against the Shawnee.
 In total, the expedition lasted forty-two days and never engaged the enemy.
-Sharp recognized the value of a record of military service in Kentucky politics, however; he was eventually was promoted to the rank of colonel.
+Sharp recognized the value of a record of military service in Kentucky politics, however; he was eventually promoted to the rank of colonel.